What is an immortal game in chess? (Fact checked!)

 This is another myth that he’s been going around for quite some time now, that immortal games are only aggressive and contain a lot of sacrifices (as a requirement) this is again, not true.

-Immortal games are not always about aggressive attacks and beautiful sacrifices, it can also be a positionally beautiful game such as a zugzwang immortal.
+Getting back to it, immortal games are not always about aggressive attacks and beautiful sacrifices.
+It can also be a positionally beautiful game such as a zugzwang immortal.

 How is an immortal game different from other great chess games?